markusressel/KodeHighlighter/README.md

 * markdown
 * python

-To include an existing language just pick the ones you would like to use and import them **in addition** to the `core` module:
+To include one of them in your project, just pick the ones you would like to use and - **in addition** to the `core` module - import them as a dependency:

 ```groovy
 dependencies {